Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     - Password - In your Nextcloud WebUI, visit the top-right-hand menu and select "Personal Settings" -> "Security."
 At the bottom, under Devices & Sessions, create a new app password with a name of your choice, such as "MacCalDAV."
 Then, copy the resulting password into your Mac's account configuration.

       .. figure:: /_static/images/nextcloud/native-nextcloud-integration-macos-step3.1.png
-        :width: 70%
+        :width: 60%
         :alt: nextcloud app password

-    - Server Address - copy your LAN address from the "Interfaces" section of your Nextcloud service page then paste **WITHOUT** `https://`.
+    - Server Address - copy your LAN address from the "Interfaces" section of your Nextcloud service page then paste.

       .. figure:: /_static/images/nextcloud/native-nextcloud-integration-macos-step3.2.png
-        :width: 70%
+        :width: 60%
         :alt: nextcloud app password

     - Server Path - For CalDav enter this path `/remote.php/dav/principals/users/embassy/`.
 You can find complete path in Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
 For setting up contacts/CardDav use this path `/remote.php/dav`.

       .. figure:: /_static/images/nextcloud/native-nextcloud-integration-macos-step3.3.png
-        :width: 70%
+        :width: 60%
         :alt: nextcloud app password

     - Port - Set port to `443`.